 Ecosystem Health: Pollinators have a role in the maintenance of healthy ecosystems by facilitating the reproduction of plants and, hence, food webs and biodiversity.

-Agricultural Productivity: Many crops fruiting and seed production rely on animal pollination.
-Improvement in agricultural practices to food security without understanding the concept of pollination becomes hard.
+Agricultural Productivity: Many crops, fruiting, and seed production rely on animal pollination.
+Improvement in agricultural practices for food security without understanding the concept of pollination becomes hard.

 Pollinator Decline: Habitat destruction, use of pesticides, and climate change are three key elements contributing to a decline in the population of many pollinators and threatening plant reproduction and agricultural productivity.